ClickHouse/NoiSQL/README.md

 ## Limitations

-I didn't find a good way to implement filters (low-pass, high-pass, band-pass, etc).
+I didn't find a good way to implement filters (low-pass, high-pass, band-pass, etc.).
 It does not have Fourier transform, and we cannot operate on the frequency domain.
-Although moving average can suffice as a simple filter.
+However, the moving average can suffice as a simple filter.

 ## Further Directions

-You can use ClickHouse as a sampler - storing the prepared musical samples in the table, and arranging them with SELECT queries.
+You can use ClickHouse as a sampler - storing the prepared musical samples in the table and arranging them with SELECT queries.
 For example, the [Mod Archive](https://modarchive.org/) can help.

 You can use ClickHouse as a vocoder.
 Just provide the microphone input signal instead of the `system.numbers` as a table to `clickhouse-local`.

 You can make the queries parameterized, replacing all the hundreds of constants with parameters.
-Then attach a device with hundreds of knobs and faders to your PC and provide the values of them as a streaming input table.
+Then attach a device with hundreds of knobs and faders to your PC and provide their values of them as a streaming input table.
 Then you can control your sound like a pro.

-Realtime video generation can be added as well.
+Real-time video generation can be added as well.

 ## Motivation

-This is a fun project, and neither a good nor convenient solution for a problem.
+This is a fun project and neither a good nor convenient solution to a problem.
 Better solutions exist.

 There is not much sense in this project, although it can facilitate testing ClickHouse.

+You could argue that modern AI, for example, [Riffusion](https://www.riffusion.com/), can do a better job.
+The counterargument is - if you enjoy what you are doing, it's better not to care if someone does it better but with less pleasure.

 ## Contributing